A Combinatorial classification of postcritically fixed Newton maps: The Channel Diagram and the Structure of the Immediate Basins and their Complements

-In the following, by a {\em (finite) graph} we mean a connected topological space $\Gamma$ homeomorphic to the quotient of a finite disjoint union of closed arcs by an equivalence relation on the set of their endpoints.
-The arcs are called {\em edges} of the graph, an equivalence class of endpoints a {\em vertex}.
+In the following, by a \emph{graph} we mean a connected topological space $\Gamma$ homeomorphic to the quotient of a finite disjoint union of closed arcs by an equivalence relation on the set of their endpoints; our graphs are finite.
+The arcs are called \emph{edges} of the graph, an equivalence class of endpoints a \emph{vertex}.

-\begin{definition}[Graph Map] Let $\Gamma_1,\Gamma_2\subset\S^2$ be two finite graphs and $g:\Gamma_1\to\Gamma_2$ continuous.
-We call $g$ a {\em graph map} if it is injective on each edge of $\Gamma_1$ and forward and inverse images of vertices are vertices.
-If the graph map $g$ is a homeomorphism, then we call it a {\em graph homeomorphism}. \end{definition}

-In the following, the closure and boundary operators will be understood with respect to the topology of $\Cc$, unless otherwise stated.
-Also, we will say that a set $X\subset\Cc$ is {\em bounded} if $\infty\not\in\ol{X}$.
+Further we will understand the closure and boundary operators performed with respect to the topology of the Riemann sphere $\Cc$ unless otherwise stated.
+Also, we will say that a set $X\subset\Cc$ is \emph{bounded} if $\infty\not\in\ol{X}$.

-We say that a Newton map $f$ of degree $d\geq 3$ \emph{satisfies \eqref{Prop_PCF}} if it has the following property:
+We say that a Newton map $f$ of degree $d$ is \emph{attracting-critically-finite } if it has the following property:

+in other words, all critical points in the basins of the roots have finite orbits, or equivalently, all attracting fixed points are superattracting and all critical orbits in their basins eventually terminate at the fixed points.

-We omit the easy proof of the following well-known fact. \begin{lemma}[Only Critical Point] Let $f$ be a Newton map that satisfies \eqref{Prop_PCF} and let $\xi\in\C$ be a fixed point of $f$ with immediate basin $U_{\xi}$.
-Then, $\xi$ is the only critical point in $U_{\xi}$. \end{lemma}
+The following observation is well known, and its proof is standard and omitted. \begin{lemma}[Only critical point] Let $f$ be a Newton map that is attracting-critically-finite and let $\xi\in\C$ be a fixed point of $f$ with immediate basin $U_{\xi}$.
+Then $\xi$ is the only critical point in $U_{\xi}$. \end{lemma}

+By a standard construction of quasiconformal surgery, every Newton map can be turned into an attracting-critically-finite Newton map of the same degree so that the restriction of both maps to the Julia set is topologically conjugate, and it will preserve the statement in Theorem~\ref{Thm_PreimagesConnected}.
+For the most part in Sections~\ref{Sec_Models} and \ref{Sec_Proof}, we will thus be able to work with attracting-critically-finite maps, and relate this to the general case at the end of Section~\ref{Sec_Proof}.
+Postcritically fixed (and postcritically finite) maps as discussed in Sections~\ref{Sec_Graph} and \ref{Sec_Thurston} satisfy this condition anyway.